Well-posedness of strong solutions for the Vlasov equation coupled to non-Newtonian fluids in dimension three: Abstract

 \section{Abstract}

 We consider the Cauchy problem for coupled system of Vlasov and non-Newtonian fluid equations.
 We establish local well--posedness of the strong solutions, provided that the initial data are regular enough.
-Global existence of unique strong solutions for any given time interval is shown as well if the initial data are sufficiently small.